ModCabrera/PTSDJournal/README.rst

     When I finish writing in journal for the day
     Then answer my doctor’s grounding technique questions And I’ve rated my overall mood above 5
-	And I am able to view a list of
-	And I click <Esc> so the Journal automatically closes.
+	And I view a list of logged entries and rating w/ Doctors Comments Above And I click <Esc> so the Journal automatically closes.
         …